 See Importing Well Log Files for details on LAS file import.

-A set of curves can be exported to LAS files by right-clicking the curves, well log track, or well log plots and select Export To LAS Files ….
+A set of curves can be exported to LAS files by right-clicking the curves, well log track, or well log plots in Plot Project Tree and select Export To LAS Files ….
 An export dialog is displayed, allowing the user to configure how to export curve data.